| Training type | Frequency (per week) | Duration (work bout) | Intensity |

 Helps maintain fitness and reduce injury risk during reduced training or rehab

-Does not improve sport-specific performance directly
+Does not directly improve sport-specific performance

-Loss of adaptations from training cessation
+Loss of adaptations due to training cessation

 May occur due to injury, illness, or off-season breaks